 Feeding Dahlias

 I mentioned this before but it bears repeating.
-There is many opinions on feeding your Dahlia plants.
+There are many opinions on feeding your Dahlia plants.

-When planting if you add the slow release fertilizer it will feed for months as longs as the soil temps are above 70 degrees.
+When planting if you add the slow-release fertilizer it will feed for months as long as the soil temps are above 70 degrees.
 Containers need some extra help since the constant watering flushes many nutrients away.

-The main one being nitrogen.
-Most flowers need very little of the other two nutrients so by watering with the fish fertilizer once a week you are giving it the added nitrogen that can be lacking.
+The main one is nitrogen.
+Most flowers need very little of the other two nutrients so by watering with the liquid feed once a week you are giving it the added nitrogen that can be lacking.
+I use Agrothrive Organic Liquid fertilizer and have found it works wonderfully.
+Not only does it feed the plant but also the soil, which is important.

 Dahlia Pests and Disease